 (10) The estate of a deceased employee is not entitled to payment for approved unused Sick Leave Pool hours.

 (11) Intent to return to work is not required for an employee to be eligible for the Sick Leave Pool.
-However, an employee who utilizes the maximum hours of Sick Leave Pool benefits for which he/she is eligible at the time of application must return to work for 12 months following his/her last day of use of the Sick Leave Pool (or exceptional sick leave) benefits before he/she is eligible to apply for additional benefits from the Sick Leave Pool.
+However, an employee who utilizes the maximum hours of Sick Leave Pool benefits for which they are eligible at the time of application must return to work for 12 months following their last day of use of the Sick Leave Pool (or exceptional sick leave) benefits before they are eligible to apply for additional benefits from the Sick Leave Pool.

 j.
 Administration of the Pool

 (1) A single Sick Leave Pool will be administered for all regular faculty and staff employees of TTU/TTUS.
-The Managing Director of Human Resources or his/her designee is responsible for the administration of the Sick Leave Pool.
+The Assistant Vice President for Human Resources or their designee is responsible for the administration of the Sick Leave Pool.

-(2) Requests for sick leave from the Sick Leave Pool will be submitted to the Managing Director of Human Resource Services or his/her designee.
+(2) Requests for sick leave from the Sick Leave Pool will be submitted to the Assistant Vice President for Human Resources or their designee.
 Human Resources will have 15 workdays from the date a request and physician certification is received in which to approve all or part of the request or to deny the request.